glebfomin28/commit-message-formatter/README.md

 ## Configuration

-The `@commit-message-formatter` can be configured using a configuration file.
+The `commit-message-formatter` can be configured using a configuration file.
 The following configuration file formats are supported:

 - `package.json`
 - `commit-message-formatter.json`